Skip to main content

 • Opens in any spreadsheet application

-• Imports into any database or software
+• Imports into any database or tool

 • Plain text, very small file size